Ja'Marr Chase Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Ja'Marr Chase Player Prop Bets for NFL Week 6 - Cincinnati vs. Detroit

-In advance of Sunday's game, here are the key stats and trends you need to know about Ja'Marr Chase and his player prop bet options.
-He'll take the field starting at 1:00 PM ET on FOX.
-Chase's Cincinnati Bengals (3-2) and the Detroit Lions (0-5) hit the field in a Week 6 matchup from Ford Field in Detroit, Michigan.
+Bookmakers have posted plenty of player prop betting options for Sunday's NFL action, including for Ja'Marr Chase, who takes to the field at 1:00 PM ET broadcast on FOX.
+Chase and the Cincinnati Bengals (3-2) take the field against the Detroit Lions (0-5) in Week 6 at Ford Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.